Slazinski and West Virginia host Drexel - WTOP News

 Morgantown, West Virginia; Saturday, 4 p.m.
 EST

-BOTTOM LINE: West Virginia hosts the Drexel Dragons after Quinn Slazinski scored 22 points in West Virginia’s 80-63 loss to the Pittsburgh Panthers.
+BOTTOM LINE: West Virginia plays the Drexel Dragons after Quinn Slazinski scored 22 points in West Virginia’s 80-63 loss to the Pittsburgh Panthers.

-The Mountaineers have gone 3-3 in home games.
-West Virginia has a 1-2 record in games decided by 10 points or more.
+The Mountaineers are 3-3 in home games.
+West Virginia ranks ninth in the Big 12 at limiting opponent scoring, giving up 66.5 points while holding opponents to 40.7% shooting.

-The Dragons are 2-3 in road games.
-Drexel leads the CAA giving up only 61.8 points per game while holding opponents to 38.4% shooting.
+The Dragons are 2-3 on the road.
+Drexel is the CAA leader with 40.0 rebounds per game led by Amari Williams averaging 7.3.

-West Virginia’s average of 5.5 made 3-pointers per game this season is only 0.1 fewer made shots on average than the 5.6 per game Drexel gives up.
-Drexel averages 64.8 points per game, 1.7 fewer than the 66.5 West Virginia allows to opponents.
+West Virginia is shooting 38.7% from the field this season, 0.3 percentage points higher than the 38.4% Drexel allows to opponents.
+Drexel has shot at a 42.5% rate from the field this season, 1.8 percentage points higher than the 40.7% shooting opponents of West Virginia have averaged.

 TOP PERFORMERS: Slazinski is shooting 44.3% and averaging 17.4 points for the Mountaineers.
-Seth Wilson is averaging 6.3 points for West Virginia.
+Seth Wilson is averaging 1.4 made 3-pointers for West Virginia.

-Amari Williams is scoring 11.7 points per game and averaging 7.3 rebounds for the Dragons.
-Justin Moore is averaging 10.3 points and 3.4 rebounds for Drexel.
+Luke House is shooting 36.4% from beyond the arc with 1.3 made 3-pointers per game for the Dragons, while averaging 6.8 points.
+Williams is averaging 11.7 points, 7.3 rebounds and 2.2 blocks for Drexel.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.